pupilfirst/wd201-scripts/todo-user-interface/interface-for-new-to-do/README.md

 In the previous lesson, you've learned about the key areas which you should keep in mind while designing a webpage.
 Now, it's time to use those principles to convert the To-Do manager design into a webpage.
 Let's get started.

 # Script
-In this lesson, we will start with our To-Do manager application, to convert the design into an webpage.
+In this lesson, we will start with our To-Do manager application, to convert the design into a webpage.

 First, in your working directory, create a folder named `todo-manager` and then inside that folder create a `index.html` file.
 In that HTML file, let's define the default HTML structure.
 ```html